Aun-shahid/TherapEase/README.md

 ```bash
 npm install
 ```
-4. Have your emulator in Android Studio on
+4. Have your emulator in Android Studio on.

 5. In the same terminal , paste the following the command to launch the expo development server :